I remember it well.

 Now let me be clear.
 We DEFINITELY bought more than what’s listed here.
 We had a changing table, a baby bath, a carrier, a mobile, and plenty of other things you won’t find anywhere on here.

-That checklist I carried into Babies”R”US?
-It was pretty well checked off.
+That checklist I carried into Babies R Us?
+It was pretty well checked off by the time we walked out.

 But while those things were helpful, they weren’t NEEDED.
 We could have gotten by without any of them.